Undergraduate Studies

 Requirements of the Major

 Thirteen course credits are required for the major, including the senior requirement.
-Each student, in consultation with the director of undergraduate studies (DUS) or a departmental faculty adviser, bears the responsibility for designing a coherent program, which must include the following elements: 3 surveys; 3 methods courses; 4, 5, or 6 electives (depending on the senior requirement); and a one- or two-term senior requirement.
+Each student, in consultation with the director of undergraduate studies (DUS) or a departmental faculty adviser, bears the responsibility for designing a coherent program, which must include the following elements: three surveys; three methods courses; four, five, or six electives (depending on the credit value of the courses); and a one- or two-term senior requirement.

 Senior Requirement

 All majors must satisfy a senior requirement undertaken during the senior year.
 Students have the option of pursuing a yearlong senior project, which includes URBN 490, Senior Research Colloquium, in the fall and URBN 491, Senior Project, in the spring.
-The senior project may be a written paper or a project that could encompass a variety of media.
+The senior project may be a written paper (minimum 7,500 words in the body of the document) or a project that could encompass a variety of media with permission from DUS and the adviser.
 The primary adviser must be a member of the architecture faculty.
-Students not choosing a yearlong project may enroll in an advanced seminar (URBN 400–490), and produce a final paper of twenty to twenty-five pages in addition to existing course work.
+Students not choosing a yearlong project may enroll in an advanced seminar (URBN 400–490), and produce a final paper of 6,000 words, minimum, in addition to existing coursework.
 The seminar should be selected in consultation with the DUS.
 Note that students pursuing this option must also take an additional elective.